modo-studio/weirdcons/README.md

 ## Icons

-Weirdcons is our family of rare icons, a complete free set crafted for web, mobile, and desktop apps.
+Weirdcons is our family of rare icons, a completely free set crafted for web, mobile, and desktop apps.
 There are 16 of them for now, but this icon library will keep growing over time.

 🎃 We just released our `Halloween` bundle, it is available for downloading [here](https://github.com/modo-studio/weirdcons/archive/master.zip)!